Mary Wells: Personal life

-During her teen years when she was being mentored by Johnnie Mae Matthews, Wells was reportedly involved with Otis Williams.
-According to other published reports, after her affair with Williams ended, she also got involved with Wilson Pickett.
+During her teen years when she was being mentored by Johnnie Mae Matthews, Wells was reportedly romantically involved with Otis Williams.
+According to other published reports, after her affair with Williams ended, she had a relationship with Wilson Pickett.

 Wells married twice: first, in 1961, to Detroit singer Herman Griffin; they divorced in 1963.
-Despite rumors, she never dated fellow Motown singer Marvin Gaye, who would go on to have successful duet partnerships with Kim Weston, Tammi Terrell and Diana Ross after Wells had left Motown.
-Throughout 1965, she got involved with R&B superstar Jackie Wilson and Chicago-bases producer Carl Davis.
+Despite rumors, she never dated fellow Motown singer Marvin Gaye, who went on to have successful duet partnerships with other Motown singers (Kim Weston, Tammi Terrell and Diana Ross) after Wells left Motown.
+Throughout 1965, she became involved with R&B superstar Jackie Wilson and Chicago-based producer Carl Davis.
 At one point, Wells and Davis were engaged.

 In 1966, Wells married singer-songwriter Cecil Womack, formerly of the Valentinos, and the younger brother of musician Bobby Womack.
-The marriage lasted until 1977 and they produced three children: Cecil Jr., Harry, and Stacy.
+The marriage lasted until 1977 and produced three children: Cecil Jr., Harry, and Stacy.
 She had a fourth child, Sugar, with Curtis Womack (Cecil's brother).

 Death

-In the summer of 1992, Wells' cancer returned and she was rushed to the Kenneth Norris Jr. Cancer Hospital in Los Angeles with pneumonia.
+In the summer of 1992, Wells's cancer returned and she was rushed to the Kenneth Norris Jr. Cancer Hospital in Los Angeles with pneumonia.
 With the effects of her unsuccessful treatments and a weakened immune system, Wells died on July 26, 1992, at the age of 49.
 After her funeral, which included a eulogy given by her old friend and former collaborator, Smokey Robinson, Wells was cremated, and her ashes were laid to rest in Glendale's Forest Lawn Memorial Park, in a Womack family crypt.
 Family friend Sam Cooke is buried in The Garden of Honor, about 850 ft to the west.